Well, "'all' new" isn't quite accurate.

 - Road Of The Dead 2 follows two soldiers trying to escape a zombie-infested city.
 In the original game, soldiers were as commonplace enemies as zombies.

 - Suikoden III does this to itself.
 Most of the game is played switching between three PO Vs (four if you count the dog).
 At the end you go back to play through several key events of the game from one of the villains' perspective.

-- Darksiders 2 is this for the original game, according to developers, with Death, instead of War, being the focus.
+- Darksiders II is this for the original game, with Death as the protagonist during the events of the first game.

 - Done twice with Dead Space series:

 - Whilst Dead Space consisted of Issac Clarke finding himself upon an already overrun Ishimura trying to uncover what happened, Dead Space Extraction shows the aforementioned outbreak not only as it happens, but from several interchanging perspectives at once.